niehusst/net-go/backend/README.md

 Get it?
 Because it's written in Go but is for the game Go?
 Pretty funny, right??

-The backend is mostly a simple CRUD API with a database and some basic HTML file serving/rendering (the actual HTML layout files will all eventually be stored under the `frontend/` directory, where they will be defined in Elm).
+The backend is mostly a simple Gin CRUD API with a database and some basic HTML file serving/rendering (the actual HTML layout files will all eventually be stored under the `frontend/` directory, where they will be defined in Elm).